Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition: Introduction

-As proved in \cite{richard2014statistical, zhang2018tensor}, the HOOI algorithm achieves statistically optimal convergence rates for model \eqref{eqn:tensor-factor-model-0} as long as the signal-noise-ratio ${\rm SNR} \gtrsim (I_1I_2\cdots I_M)^{1/4}$ where the formal definition of SNR is deferred to Section~\ref{sec:thm}.
-Compared with tensor factor model \eqref{eqn:tensor-factor-model-0}, the statistical theory of STEFA is more interesting.
-First of all, due to the constraint of a low-dimension (compared with $I_m$) functional space, the SNR condition required by IP-SVD in STEFA is ${\rm SNR} \gtrsim (J_1J_2\cdots J_M)^{1/4}$ { where $J_m$ is the number of basis function used in functional approximation and can be much smaller than $I_m$.} Note that this weaker SNR condition is sufficient even for estimating the covariate-independent components.
+Theoretically, we discovered interesting properties of STEFA that are different from those of the vanilla tensor factor model \eqref{eqn:tensor-factor-model-0}.
+As proved in \cite{richard2014statistical, zhang2018tensor}, the HOOI algorithm achieves statistically optimal convergence rates for model \eqref{eqn:tensor-factor-model-0} as long as the signal-to-noise ratio ${\rm SNR} \gtrsim (I_1I_2\cdots I_M)^{1/4}$ where the formal definition of SNR is deferred to Section~\ref{sec:thm}.
+However, due to the constraint of a low-dimensional (compared with $I_m$) functional space, the SNR condition required by IP-SVD in STEFA is ${\rm SNR} \gtrsim (J_1J_2\cdots J_M)^{1/4}$ { where $J_m$ is the number of basis function used in functional approximation and can be much smaller than $I_m$.} Note that this weaker SNR condition is sufficient even for estimating the covariate-independent components.
 Surprisingly, it shows that covariate information is not only beneficial to estimating the covariate-relevant components but also to the covariate-independent components.
 Concerning the statistical convergence rates of IP-SVD, there are two terms which comprise of a parametric rate and a non-parametric rate.
 By choosing a suitable order for sieve approximation, we can obtain a typical semi-parametric convergence rate for STEFA which fills a void of understanding non-parametric ingredients of tensor factor models.
+On the technical front, investigating the theoretical properties of STEFA is challenging due to the iterative nature of the estimation procedure, which involves both a parametric and non-parametric component.
+Furthermore, our theoretical results only require a sub-exponential tail on the noise, which is weaker than the Gaussian or sub-Gaussian distributions of noise in all these prior works.
+This technical improvement may be of independent interests.